 I know it may sound cliche, but considering it was my 18th birthday the day I traveled from India to Vietnam, I definitely felt more comfortable with the idea of traveling alone, which gave me a positive sense of independence.
 Though I was still a little nervous about leaving the familiarity of India and missing my family a little more, I remembered the purpose discovered while volunteering in India.
 I want to make an impact and so, on the contrary, I am also feeling so blessed to have these completely different exposures back to back.
 I have the opportunity to make an impact extensively.

 Having this in mind, I woke up ready to dive into my volunteer work.
-I got to meet the children and let me say, language barrier is definitely a big challenge.
+I got to meet the children and let me say, the language barrier is definitely a big challenge.
 Since it was an observation day, I sat in on a class, which is extremely different from schooling back home, another thing to get used to.
 Overall, the cultural difference will be a challenge, as I have grown accustomed to the culture of India, but I have also learned that the special things take time and patience.
-I remember feeling this on my first day at the Ambedkar Nagar center and by the end I was so sad to leave.
-It's all so new but I know I am capable of adjusting and my it will soon feel familiar.
+I remember feeling this on my first day at the Ambedkar Nagar center and by the end, I was so sad to leave.
+It’s all so new but I know I am capable of adjusting and it will soon feel familiar.